docker-archive/ee-workshop/README.md

 	```Bash
 	$ docker build -t $DTR_HOST/java/java_web .
 	```
+> Note the final "." in the above command.
+The "." is the build context, specifically the current directory.
+One of the most common mistakes even experienced users make is leaving off the build context.

 	The `-t` tags the image with a name.
 In our case, the name indicates which DTR server and under which organization's respository the image will live.